 In general, these refer to basic rights which everybody is supposed to have.
 In UK law, they refer to rights which come from the European Convention on Human Rights, the framework of European Human Rights law which the UK must follow.
-Article 3 deals with freedom from torture, and Article 8 deals with private and family life.
+Article 3 deals with freedom from torture or inhuman or degrading treatment or punishment, and Article 8 deals with the right to a private and family life.